Peloton's Ultimate Guide to Pilates Workouts

 Even if you’re not sure whether Pilates is for you, it’s built for beginners, making it incredibly approachable and easy to try.
 What’s more, there are gentle options and modifications available for beginners, and your instructor will guide you to ensure you are maintaining the integrity of your movements (for maximum benefit).

-What to Expect From a Pilates Workout
+What to Expect From a Pilates Class

-If you’re planning to take your first Pilates class, you can expect an incredible workout that is highly accessible, with your instructor walking you through each stance in a step-by-step fashion.
+If you’re planning to take your first Pilates class, you can expect a workout that is highly accessible, with your instructor walking you through each stance in a step-by-step fashion.
 You may notice a certain lingo or particular words being repeated during Pilates classes, such as powerhouse, scooping or zipping your abs, Pilates stance (heels together, toes apart), and much more.
 You’ll catch onto those quite quickly!
 The purpose of this terminology is to help reinforce your form and recenter your purpose.
 You will be instructed on which muscles you’re supposed to feel working in each posture, which will help you make adjustments as needed.

 You can expect to start feeling your muscles burn during class, and they may even start to shake.